DinoHub/tartanvo/README.md

 $ nvidia-docker run -it --rm --network host --ipc=host -v $PWD:/tartanvo amigoshan/tartanvo:latest
 $ cd tartanvo
 ```
+3. Now it's all set.
+Continue with **2.
+Testing with a pretrained model** inside the container.

 The above docker image is built on a ubuntu machine with nvidia driver 440.100.
 Alternatively, you can also build the docker image from the dockerfile we provided:
 ```
 $ cd docker